 The Hilltop Excellence Awards is SMU's most prestigious awards ceremony, annually recognizing the outstanding accomplishments of students, staff, and faculty at SMU.
 Each spring, the Division of Student Affairs invites nominations from the entire SMU community for the many awards listed below.
-The award recipients are announced at the Hilltop Excellence Awards presentation, held annually on the third Monday in April.

 The "M" Award is the highest recognition bestowed upon students, faculty, staff and administrators on the SMU Campus.
 The recipients' efforts have been continuous during their years at the University and are not limited to a narrow vested interest.
 The "M" Award honorees are an inspiration to others, giving unselfishly of their time and talents in order to make the University, and indeed the world, a better place.